ruth-lim/hackforgood24/README.md

 - **Event Registration**: Features buttons to register for specific events.
 - **Event Details**: Displays time, location, special skills required, and the current number of enrolled volunteers.
-- **Notifications**: Informs volunteers if they are successfully registered for an event and offers an option to add the event to their Google Calendar.
 - **Post-Event Satisfaction Form**: After event participation, volunteers are prompted to fill out a satisfaction survey.
-- **Time Sheet**: A record of all events a volunteer has attended, including hours contributed.

 #### Request Certificate Page